BayAreaMetro/RegionalTransitDatabase/README.md

 Then run the [Count Trips at Stops](https://github.com/Esri/public-transit-tools/blob/master/better-bus-buffers/scripts/BBB_CountTripsAtStops.py) or [Points](https://github.com/Esri/public-transit-tools/blob/6451cf1de24d4e5b7337df402135f351a7eaf181/better-bus-buffers/scripts/BBB_CountTripsAtPoints.py) to calculate the Stop or Intersection frequency for Transit Service.

-##### Step 3.
-Build single Transit Stop FC with all Transit Frequency Output

-[This step](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/06839cf5c2bb3dc15e72f64683754ff8ea168811/sql/Regional%20Transit%20Database%20Processing%20for%202016%20final.sql) consolidates the 511 Transit data into one FC.
-This FC should contain all of the Transit Frequency attributes (AM Peak/PM Peak values for each Weekday)

 ### Outcomes

 #### Flat Files: